grimtech.dev

 • Fast, polished, and frictionless for iPhone users

-• Excellent health + activity tracking for normal humans
+• Solid health and activity tracking for everyday use

 The Bad